Watchdog warns EU not to water down insurance rules

 LONDON The European Union's top insurance regulator warned the bloc's member states on Monday not to dilute rules forcing the sector to hold enough capital and protect policyholders.

-Gabriel Bernardino, chairman of the European Insurance and Occupational Pensions Authority (EIOPA) said it was a matter of urgency to finalise the rules known as Solvency II.
+Gabriel Bernardino, chairman of the European Insurance and Occupational Pensions Authority (EIOPA) said it was a matter of urgency to finalize the rules known as Solvency II.

 Talks between the European Parliament and member states have become bogged down over how much capital insurers should hold against products that offer long-term guaranteed returns.